CubOfJudahsLion/fountain-parser/README.md

 - Vertical tabs and form-feed characters are interpreted as line changes.
-For vertical spacing, use multiple blank lines and/or the Fountain form feed character sequence instead.
+For vertical spacing, use multiple blank lines and/or the
+  <span style="font-variant: small-caps">Fountain</span> form feed character sequence
+  (“`===`”) instead.

 - The parser keeps everything: notes, boneyards, sections and synopses.
-  Some possible conversion targets have equivalents to those, thus it might be desirable to preserve them.
+  Some possible conversion targets have analogues to those, so it might be desirable to preserve them.

 ## Tentative Grammar